BMO Centre Expansion

 What is the economic and social impact of this project?

-An expanded BMO Centre will see a significant annual economic impact through attracting and hosting larger conferences and conventions to enhance trade and tourism and by creating jobs for Alberta.
+The expanded BMO Centre is expected to have a substantial annual economic impact by attracting and hosting larger conferences and conventions, thereby enhancing trade and tourism and creating jobs for Alberta.

 In addition, the BMO Centre expansion is a major catalyst project in the development of Calgary’s Culture + Entertainment District in east Victoria Park, serving as an anchor to attract private investment and new local businesses.